Did You Know?

 In 2017, Bucyrus’s first official Arbor Day tree (a maple tree) was planted on the east side of Finley Hill as a dual tribute to the city’s new “Tree City USA” designation and Johnny Appleseed’s special connection with Finley Hill.

-During the upcoming Bucyrus Bicentennial (late Spring 2021), two certified Johnny Appleseed clone apple saplings, along with some related landscaping features, will also be planted on Finley Hill to commemorate Johnny’s legacy.
+During the upcoming Bucyrus Bicentennial (late Spring 2021), two certified Johnny Appleseed clone apple saplings, along with related landscaping features, will also be planted on Finley Hill to commemorate Johnny’s legacy.

 Old McMichael farm